-- 1 Alice generates the random bits. - 2 She encodes each bit to a photon polarization by bit 0 1 rule 1 - | rule 2 / where the encoding rules 1 &2 are chosen randomly for each bit, and / and \land denote 45-degree slanted polarizations.
+- 1 Alice generates the random bits. - 2 She encodes each bit to a photon polarization by where the encoding rules 1 &2 are chosen randomly for each bit, and / and \backslash denote 45-degree slanted polarizations.

-- 3 For each photon, Bob randomly choose or / slit, and see if the photon passes through the chosen slit. - 4 He guesses the transmitted bits as follows:
+- 3 For each photon, Bob randomly choose - or / slit, and see if the photon passes through the chosen slit. - 4 He guesses the transmitted bits as follows:

 slit pass absorption

+0 1

+/ 0 1